TheBoxyBear/charttools/README.md

 # ChartTools
 ChartTools is a .NET Standard library with the purpose of modeling song files for the video game Clone Hero.
-It currently supports reading of chart and ini files, with MIDI support planned after the first proper release.
+It currently supports reading of chart and ini files, with MIDI support planned after the first proper release which should arrive at some point in November.

 ## Installation
 ChartTools currently has no proper release and must be imported using the project included in the repository.